Nothing216/Notes/School/New stuff i should remember/Chem/Chemistry.md

 - NO2+CO-> N2+CO2 (unbalanced)
 - NO+CO->N2+CO2(unbalanced)
 - volatile organic compounds are unburnt hydrocarbons
+- VOCs are converted to CO2 and H2O in catalytic converters
 ## Analytical techniques
 * Fragments have +
 * $$